casimon/react-native-spacex/README.md

 This spaceX app is intended to be an MVP that could be delivered in hours not days.
 Some nice to haves if time permitted:

+- Search is by mission name not by rocket name to show filtering
 - Proper splash screen
 - Type definition for spaceX api response
 - Animated loading screen